-Everything about Maison Gabriel Meffree Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairings, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Learn everything about Maison Gabriel Meffre Chateauneuf du Pape wine tasting notes, wine and food pairings, best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Maison Gabriel Meffre History, Overview

 The genesis of behind the wines of Gabriel Meffre starts in 1936 when a young Gabriel Meffre open his own negociant firm in Gigondas and begins working with a myriad of different growers in the Southern Rhone Valley.
 By 1987, when Gabriel Meffre passed away, he owned more than 900 hectares of vines in the Rhone Valley!